JohnMoehrke/ConsentWithSegmentation/input/pagecontent/sls.md

 </div>
 <br clear="all">

-This solution does not require that the EHR database be updated to support tagging of data, but may incure a peformance impact on data use.
+This solution does not require that the EHR database be updated to support tagging of data, but may see a performance impact on data use.

 ### Example ValueSets